 This course examines a broad range of governmental systems utilizing the comparative methods of analysis.
 In addition to analysis of selected political systems in the developed world (e.g., Great Britain, the United States, and the Russian Federation), students will also explore the governmental structures of at least one country in the developing world (India, Brazil, the People's Republic of China, etc.).
 Students will also compare plural democracies, monarchies, dictatorships, and neo-authoritarian forms of government, emphasizing policy-making and contemporary problems facing the state in era of globalization, such as the purported victory of neo-liberalism, the threat of terrorism, and the importance of satellite television and the Internet in shaping politics.

 POL 370 International Relations

 This course examines how the international political system was established and how it has changed since the Peace of Westphalia.
 Focusing on the role of states, complemented by a thorough analysis of non-state actors, students will investigate how the global system works and how the process of globalization is remaking the political and economic world.
 The art and purpose of diplomacy will also be explored.
-Prerequisite(s): Any 100-level or higher HIS or POL course.
+Prerequisite(s): Any 200-level or higher HIS, POL or GEO course.

 POL 371 Geopolitics

-This course examines the strategic, political, and cultural developments and concepts associated with geopolitical from late 19th century through the current era.
+This course examines the strategic, political, and cultural developments and concepts associated with geopolitics from late 19th century through the current era.
 Combining knowledge of international relations and world geography, students will examine how states and nations interact in an increasingly globalized world.
-Special topics will include the geopolitics of space, energy, religion, and the environment.
+Special topics will include the geopolitics of space, technology, energy, religion, and the environment.
 Popular media's impact on geopolitics understanding will also be explored.
-Prerequisite(s): Any 100-level or higher HIS or POL course.
+Prerequisite(s): Any 200-level or higher HIS, POL or GEO course.